leedex-chain/leedex-ui/README.md

 Application breaking issues and bugs should be submitted to the issue tracker and PRs should be pushed to `staging`.

-Available for browsing on https://staging.bitshares.org/
+Available for browsing on https://staging.gph.ai/

 ### Master (stable)
 When all issues to the current RC are fixed, `staging` branch is released to the stable `master` branch.

-Available for browsing on https://wallet.bitshares.org/, which is the official reference wallet for Bitshares.
+Available for browsing on https://wallet.gph.ai/, which is the official reference wallet for Graphene.